A0005/Azure-Labs/Part3.md

 <h2>Description</h2>
 This project is about setting up a Static IP for the PC.
 Joining the Windows 10 PC to the domain.
 Creating a back up admin account and adding it to the Adminsistrators group.
 Disabling the built-in account.
-Adding the user Jimmy to the Remote Mangement Users so we remote into his account.
+Adding the user Jimmy to the Remote Management Users so we remote into his account.
 Changing some Group Policies.
 Remoting in as the domain admin helpdesk account.
 Mapping a folder and sharing it.
 Logging in as a user.
 <br />